 Discovering New Drug Targets

 One of the most common genetic mutations found in OS is in the gene RB1.
-RB1 provides instructions for making the Found in cells and needed for the development, growth and function of our bodies.
-More RB.
-RB is a A mass of cells that are growing where they shouldn’t be.
-Tumours can be benign or malignant.
-Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread.
-More suppressor.
+RB1 provides instructions for making the protein RB.
+RB is a tumour suppressor.
 This means it is a key player in regulating cell pathways involved in cell growth, cell division and cell death.
 When it is mutated it often loses its function.
-In OS this is associated with the A disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More spreading and poorer patient outcomes.
+In OS this is associated with the cancer spreading and poorer patient outcomes.
 However, the way by which the RB1 mutation leads to poor outcomes is unclear.
 Scientists are working to understand what happens when RBstops functioning and if the changes could be targeted with drugs.

 The protein UHRF1 is known to be highly active in cancers lacking RB function.
 RB pathways regulate UHRF1 in the cell.
 Taken together this made UHRF1 an attractive protein to study as a potential new drug target.